 The SCA requires all online businesses to implement more thorough payment authentication measures if both the cardholder and the business’ bank are located in the EEA.
 This is to ensure that a guest paying at one of your properties is the right card owner.

-Under SCA, cardholders paying online (by card) must be authenticated using at least two of these three methods:
+Under SCA, cardholders must be authenticated using at least two of the three following methods:

-- Something the customer knows (e.g. a password or PIN),
+- Something the customer knows (e.g. a passport or PIN),

 - Something the customer has (e.g. a phone or hardware token),